ospalh/anki-addons/pages/Somebody elses problem.md

 The
 [problem](https://groups.google.com/forum/?fromgroups=&hl=en#!topic/ankisrs/jK3Jh4EzwKE)
-was that i didn't want to copy a bunch of video files to my Android device to save FAT
+was that i didn’t want to copy a bunch of video files to my Android device to save FAT
 [directory entries](http://en.wikipedia.org/wiki/File_Allocation_Table#VFAT_long_file_names),
 which are in short supply if you have a collection with many files with long non-ASCII names.